-The total numbers of grid points in the three directions (imut, jmut, and km) must be given to configure.in.
+The total numbers of grid points in the three directions (imut, jmut, and km) must be given to configure.in, too.
+The grid sizes (imut and jmut) must include halo cells.
 Minimum information that must be given to configure.in for compiling a global tri-polar grid model will look like as follows.

-- An example specification given to configure.in for a global tri-polar grid model -
+''' An example specification given to configure.in for a global tri-polar grid model

-OPTIONS="TRIPOLAR CYCLIC" IMUT=364 JMUT=368 KM=60
+OPTIONS="TRIPOLAR CYCLIC"

+IMUT=364

+JMUT=368

+KM=60 '''

 Further horizontal grid information is given to the model by namelist at run time.
 It is necessary to specify the western and southern end of model's core region and the X and Y axis grid spacing.
-They are given by namelist nml_horz_grid (Table 3.3).
+They are given by namelist nml_horz_grid (Table 3.4).
 When the horizontal grid spacing is given by a file, the file is read by the model at run time as follows.

-- Format of horizontal grid spacing data (file_dxdy_tbox_deg).
+''' Format of horizontal grid spacing data (file_dxdy_tbox_deg).

-'''

 real(8) :: dxtdeg(imut), dytdeg(jmut)

 integer(4),parameter :: lun = 10

 open(lun, file=file_dxdy_tbox_deg, form=unformatted )

 read( lun ) i, j

 if ( ( i == imut ).and.( j == jmut ) ) then

 read( lun ) dxtdeg

 read( lun ) dytdeg

 end if

 close(lun)

 '''

-Here, dxtdeg and dytdeg are longitudinal and latitudinal width of T-cells, respectively (Figure 3.6c).
+Here, dxtdeg and dytdeg are longitudinal and latitudinal width of T-cells, respectively (Figure 3.4c).
 Note that they can vary only in the direction of their own axis.